Sellafield: Start of nuclear activity

-After WW2, the Sellafield site was briefly in the ownership of Courtaulds for development as a rayon factory, but was re-acquired by the Ministry of Supply for the production of plutonium for nuclear weapons.
+After the War, the Sellafield site was briefly in the ownership of Courtaulds for development as a rayon factory, but was re-acquired by the Ministry of Supply for the production of plutonium for nuclear weapons.
 Construction of the nuclear facilities commenced in September 1947 and the site was renamed Windscale Works.
 The building of the nuclear plant was a huge construction project, requiring a peak effort of 5,000 workers.
 The two air-cooled and open-circuit, graphite-moderated Windscale reactors (the "Windscale Piles") and the associated First Generation Reprocessing Plant, producing the first British weapons grade plutonium-239, were central to the UK nuclear weapons programme of the 1950s.

 Windscale Pile No.1 became operational in October 1950, just over three years from the start of construction, and Pile No.2 became operational in June 1951.

 Calder Hall power station

 With the creation of the United Kingdom Atomic Energy Authority (UKAEA) in 1954, ownership of Windscale Works passed to the UKAEA.
 At this time the site was being expanded across the River Calder where four Magnox reactors were being built to create the world's first commercial-scale nuclear power station.
 This became operational in 1956 and was the world's first nuclear power station to export electricity on a commercial scale to a public grid.
 The whole site became known as "Windscale and Calder Works".